 How to Grocery Shop While Sheltering in Place

-With Marin schools now closed through May 1 and Marin’s COVID-19 infection rate ticking up, staying safe while you shop is more important than ever.
-Grocery stores have responded, adjusting hours and enforcing social distancing in a bid to stay open and keep customers safe.
+California’s COVID-19 infection rate continues to tick up, but you still need to eat.
+Staying safe while you shop is more important than ever.
+Grocery stores have adjusted hours and are enforcing social distancing in a bid to stay open and keep customers safe.
 Here is what you need to know now.

-As before, some items and supplies go out of stock quickly and most grocery services are currently understaffed to handle the pressing demands of newly house-bound customers.
+As before, some items and supplies go out of stock quickly and most stores and services are understaffed to handle the pressing demands of house-bound customers.

 This list is by no means complete and changes are occurring faster than we can keep up with them.
 Please contact the business directly via their websites or social pages to ensure they meet your needs and please send us updates to us if you have them (please share news, especially about your favorite local store, if it is not already included here).